Floor Covering News and Information on all types of flooring

 Step 5: Clean and Disinfect

 Floodwater often contains bacteria, chemicals, and debris.
 Clean all surfaces with a disinfectant that kills mold, mildew, and viruses.
+Pay special attention to porous materials like carpets and upholstery, which may need professional cleaning or replacement.

 Recommended: Mold Armor FG552A Mold Remover and Disinfectant – Kills 99.9% of household bacteria and viruses, ideal for flood cleanup.